Wisconsin glaciation: Role in human migration

 Prehistoric human migration was likely greatly influenced by this last glacial period, as during much of the Wisconsin era, the formation of a land bridge known as Beringia across the Bering Strait is believed to have allowed human occupation of this area which provided potential access for some of the first humans to move between North America and Siberia in Asia (see Settlement of the Americas).
 Other human migration routes also opened during interglacial periods in both Europe and Asia.

 Flora and fauna

 North American flora and fauna species were distributed quite differently during the Wisconsin era, due to altered temperatures, surface water distribution, and in some cases coverage of earth surface by glaciers.
 A number of scientific studies have been conducted to determine species distribution, particularly during the Late Wisconsin and early to mid-Holocene.
-An example of findings is from the investigation of flora species using pollen core samples in present-day northern Arizona.
+An example of findings is from the investigation of flora species using pollen core samples in present-day California.
 Here in the Waterman Hills researchers found that Juniperus osteosperma and Pinus monophylla were early to mid-Holocene dominant trees, while Monardella arizonica has been a continuously present understory plant.
 Celtis reticulata is an example of a plant present in the early Holocene following Wisconsin glacial retreat, a species no longer present at the Waterman Mountains site.